thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 - `cd` into your project directory and run `npm install`.
 - Run `npm run dev` to start the server.

-[//]: # (- TODO: #534 this needs to be pointing towards the swagger documentation)
-- Open your browser to `http://localhost:3333/swagger` to see the included example code running.
+- Open your browser to `http://localhost:3333/api-docs` to see the included example code running.

 ## Commands